neondatabase/website/content/docs/extensions/extensions-intro.md

 <a href="https://www.postgresql.org/docs/16/lo.html" description="Provides support for managing large objects (LOBs) in Postgres, including a data type lo and a trigger lo_manage" icon="app-store">lo</a>

-<a href="/docs/extensions/neon-utils" description="Provides a num_cpus() function for monitoring how Neon's Autoscaling feature allocates vCPU in response to workload" icon="app-store">neon_utils</a>
+<a href="/docs/extensions/neon-utils" description="Provides a function for monitoring how Neon's Autoscaling feature allocates vCPU in response to workload" icon="app-store">neon_utils</a>

 <a href="https://pgtap.org/documentation.html" description="A unit testing framework for Postgres, enabling sophisticated testing of database queries and functions" icon="app-store">pgtap</a>